-These are digital documents the library has selected as part of its collection (including those digitized by the library), licensed or not, where searchable text is prevalent, and which can be seen as analogous to a printed book (monograph).
+Digital documents (including those digitized by the library), licensed or not, where searchable text is prevalent, and which can be seen as analogous to a printed book (monograph).
 Includes non-serial government documents.
 E-books are loaned to users on portable devices (e-book readers) or by transmitting the contents to the user's personal computer for a limited time.
 Includes e-books held locally and remote e-books for which permanent or temporary access rights have been acquired.
-See: Collection
+All units, including duplicates are counted.
+See: Collection ELECTRONIC COLLECTION(S) [SEARCHES]: